noseka1/ansible-base/roles/openshift_vault/README.md

 * Initialize Vault and unseal it.
 The unseal key is stored as a Kubernetes Secret, allowing to unseal Vault be re-running the Ansible playbook.
 * Enable Usename & Password authentication method
 * Enable Kubernetes authentication method
+* Define Vault roles that grant read access to all secrets to all.
+These roles leave the access to the secrets in Vault wide open. (these roles are used for testing purposes)
 * Create an *admin* user with unlimited privileges
 * Enable audit logs
 * Insert test secrets in Vault

+## Production considerations

+* Define secure roles and policies.
+This Ansible role leaves the access to secrets in Vault wide open.
+* Implement a secure unsealing process
+* Scale Vault to multiple replicas
+* Choose a storage backend for Vault.
+See also [Storage overview](https://www.vaultproject.io/docs/configuration/storage) for list of available storage options.
+* Enable authentication against an Identity Provider like LDAP, Okta, ....
+See [Auth Methods](https://www.vaultproject.io/docs/auth) for the list of available authentication methods.